 How long does the process take?

-It will take anywhere from 8 to 12 weeks to obtain your Vanuatu passport, making it the fastest second passport procedure in the world.
+It will take anywhere from 8 to 12 weeks to obtain your Vanuatu citizenship, making it the fastest second passport procedure in the world.